-FeganScott filed a nationwide class-action lawsuit on behalf of Hyundai and Kia vehicle owners and lessees, claiming the automobile manufacturers sold hundreds of thousands of vehicles with a potentially deadly defect that can cause spontaneous engine compartment fires, resulting in damage to cars and homes and threatening the lives of many.
+In August 2020, FeganScott filed a nationwide class action lawsuit on behalf of Hyundai and Kia vehicle owners and lessees, claiming the automobile manufacturers sold millions of vehicles with a potentially deadly defect that can cause spontaneous engine compartment fires, resulting in damage to cars and homes and threatening the lives of many.

-The cars’ defect revolves around the anti-lock brake system (ABS) modules or the hydraulic electronic control unit (HECU), sophisticated technological and mechanical safety features located under the hood.
-According to the lawsuit, the ABS modules and HECUs remain charged with an electrical current even when the car not running.
+According to the lawsuit, the ABS modules in the class vehicles remain charged with an electrical current, even when the cars are not running.
 This, coupled with a defect that allows moisture to enter the electrified components, creates the risk of fires erupting.

 Hyundai and Kia acknowledge that the ABS module and HECUs defect puts the class vehicles at risk of catching fire, even after they’re parked for days at a time.
 However, the lawsuit alleges that both automakers were aware of the dangerous defect in the vehicles years before they warned the public.